 First of all, is Delta 10 THC legal in Tennessee?
 If you’re a hemp enthusiast in Tennessee, you’ll be happy to know that Delta 10 is now legal per TN state law!
-This mildly potent cannabinoid has a wide range of potential benefits, and we’re excited to see it becoming more available.
+This mildly potent cannabinoid has many potential benefits, and we’re excited to see it becoming more available.
 However, there’s one big question on everyone’s mind: Where can we buy it?
 Well, this is what we found out!

 - The Volunteer State is very open to hemp-derived products.

 - Delta 10 THC is a semi-synthetic hemp derivative.

 - Tennessee has revised its hemp legislation to match federal law and the Farm Bill.